 - Submission to or rejection of such conduct results in adverse educational or employment action. - Quid pro quo harassment may occur in student to student, employee to student, student to employee, or employee to employee relationships. - Hostile Environment includes any situation in which there is harassing conduct that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school's education program or activity.
 The determination of whether an environment is "hostile" may be based on any of these circumstances.
-These circumstances could include: - the frequency of the conduct; - the nature and severity of the conduct; - whether the conduct was physically threatening; - whether the conduct was humiliating; - the effect of the conduct on the alleged victim's mental or emotional state; - whether the conduct was directed at more than one person; - \circ whether the conduct arose in the context of other discriminatory conduct; - whether the statement is a mere utterance of an epithet which engenders offense in an individual, or offends by mere discourtesy or rudeness; - \circ whether the speech or conduct deserves the protections under other principles such as academic freedom. - Retaliation - The Institution will sanction a student or employee who takes adverse action against a person because of the person's participation in or support of an investigation of discrimination or sexual misconduct.
-Adverse action includes, but is not limited to, threats, harassment, intimidation (implied threats) or actual violence against the person or his or her property, adverse educational or employment consequences, ridicule, taunting, bullying, or ostracism. - Retaliation sexual harassment may occur in student to student, employee to student, student to employee, or employee to employee relationships. - Hostile Environment sexual harassment may occur in student to student, employee to student, student to employee, or employee to employee relationships.
+These circumstances could include: - o the frequency of the conduct; - o the nature and severity of the conduct; - o whether the conduct was physically threatening; - o whether the conduct was humiliating; - o the effect of the conduct on the alleged victim's mental or emotional state; - o whether the conduct was directed at more than one person; - o whether the conduct arose in the context of other discriminatory conduct; - o whether the statement is a mere utterance of an epithet which engenders offense in an individual, or offends by mere discourtesy or rudeness; - o whether the speech or conduct deserves the protections under other principles such as academic freedom.